Plane crash in Lake Placid kills 2, including former NFL player Russ Francis of Patriots, 49ers

 Francis, 70, and Richard McSpadden, 63, had taken off from the Lake Placid Airport shortly after 4 p.m.
 Sunday in a Cessna 177 plane when the plane had some kind of problem.
 The New York State Police said it crashed into an embankment at the corner of the airport.

 Francis was president of Lake Placid Airways, which runs charter and scenic flights.
 A longtime flying enthusiast, the airline’s website said he had been a pilot for almost 50 years, and had run a charter service in Hawaii.
-McSpadden was a senior vice president at the Aircraft Owners and Pilots Association, which advocates around general aviation.
+McSpadden was a senior vice president at the Aircraft Owners and Pilots Association, which advocates around general aviation, and was known as an aviation safety expert.
 The organization said his career included a stint as commander of the U.S. Air Force Thunderbirds.

 Francis was a Patriots first-round draft pick in 1975 and played in New England until 1980, making the franchise’s all-decade team for the 1970s and the 35th anniversary team.
 He was named to the Pro Bowl three straight seasons from 1977-79.